Imno ning Kapampangan: History

 A provincial hymn for Pampanga was commissioned by Governor Estelito Mendoza in connection with the signing of Proclamation No. 2226 by President Ferdinand Marcos, which officially made the Aldo ning Kapampangan (Pampanga Day), the province's foundation day, a non-working holiday.

 The lyrics to "Imno ning Kapampangan" were commissioned by Mendoza in early 1982.
 With Aristedes "Teddy" Panopio, brother of noted Kapampangan yodeler Fred Panopio, serving as his emissary, Mendoza initially commissioned Jose Gallardo and Vedasto Ocampo for the project.
 Gallardo was a noted poet who held the honorary title of "Ari ning Parnaso" ("King of Parnassus"), bestowed upon the province's premier poet, and Ocampo was the organizer of the Ligligan Pamanyulat Kapampangan, a province-sponsored Kapampangan-language writing contest.
 Ocampo later suggested to Panopio that they invite another noted Kapampangan poet, Serafin Lacson, to join them.

 All three poets initially decided to write separate poems, which they would then compare to one another.
 After their first writing session, which took thirty minutes, the poems were found to be substantially similar, with only minor differences in meter and rhyme, which led to Lacson and Ocampo asking Gallardo to consolidate all three into one composition.
 The final lyrics, building largely on Gallardo's version, were completed after three days, after which copies were circulated between Ocampo, Lacson and a few others.
 At the request of two Carmelite nuns, Ocampo translated the lyrics into English for non-Kapampangan speakers.

 After the lyrics were finalized, the provincial government organized a songwriting competition for the hymn's melody, which was won by Monsignor Gregorio Canlas, known in Pampanga for his church hymns.
 Canlas also arranged the composition, primarily played by a government brass band.

-While "Imno ning Kapampangan" was finished in 1982, and the song's ownership passed to the provincial government, it did not become the official song of Pampanga until April 14, 1988, when the Sangguniang Panlalawigan of Pampanga, led by Vice Governor Cielo Macapagal Salgado, passed Resolution No. 18 which institutionalized the song's legal status.
+While "Imno ning Kapampangan" was finished in 1982, and the song's ownership passed to the provincial government, it did not become the official song of Pampanga until April 14, 1988, when the Pampanga Provincial Board, led by Vice Governor Cielo Macapagal Salgado, passed Resolution No. 18 which institutionalized the song's legal status.